containerum/containerum-docs/content/objects/Membership.md

 <img src="/img/content/objects/Membership/ProjectTeam.png" width="100%"/>

 ## Deactivation
-To deactivate a user, click on the bin icon to the right of the user's email or go to the User page and click 'Delete'.
+To deactivate a user, click on the bin icon to the right of the user's email or go to the User page and click `Delete`.
 Then you will be asked to confirm User deactivation.
 Enter the user email and click `Delete`.